-Article 52 (Rights of Disabled Persons)
+Article 52 (Rights of Persons with Disabilities

-Disabled persons shall be guaranteed protection and work-training in accordance with the law.
+Persons with Disabilities shall be guaranteed protection and work-training in accordance with the law.

-Physically or mentally handicapped children and other severely disabled persons have the right to education and training for an active life in society.
+Children with physical or mental impairments and other persons with severe disabilities have the right to education and training for an active life in society.